Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • Pubs, cafés, and shops in Coniston

-Route Description: Old Man of Coniston Circular Walk
+Old Man of Coniston Circular Walk: Route Description

-Leave the Old Station Car Park and walk west along the road towards the hills.
-Pass through the charming village, past the Ruskin Museum, and follow signs for the Coppermines Valley.
-A gravel lane winds gently uphill, giving you a gradual warm-up before the main ascent.
+As shown in the route map above (I really recommend saving it to your phone) leave the Old Station Car Park and walk north along the road towards the Sun Pub.
+Take the path to the left of The Sun and follow the gravel lane which goes beside Church Beck, winding gently uphill, giving you a gradual warm-up before the main ascent.

 The path becomes increasingly dramatic as you enter the Coppermines Valley.
 You’ll see remnants of old copper mines, once the centre of a bustling industry.
 These ruins, rusty pipes, and old winding gear create a sense of walking through a bygone world.